rodrigue89/Swizzle/Tutorials/Debugging.md

 # Tutorial #x: Debugging.

 Sometimes your code just does not work as you want it to.
-Instead of yelling at the top of your lungs and throwing you computer out the window, we will go through all the things you can do to make your code work again.
+Instead of yelling at the top of your lungs and throwing your computer out the window, we will go through all the things you can do to make your code work again.

 1. Double-check your code.